IMAGE VIA PATRICK SCHNEIDER | UNSPLASH

 The Philadelphia area offers a wide range of breathtaking views that are an added bonus to strolling one of the many hiking paths.
 Whether seeking a day trip or simply a quick stop to catch you breath nearby, Philly nature has got your back.
 You can explore these local paths anytime of the year.

-Peace Valley is 14 miles of nature trails in the woods and meadows in Bucks County.
-Take a half hour hike on the Upper Woods Trail or take your time wandering down a longer two-hour walk to Lake Galena.
-Evergreen Trail is also a must for the holiday season, with its pretty White Pine grove.
+Peace Valley contains 14 miles of natural trails in the woods and meadows of Bucks County.
+Take a mild half-hour hike on the Upper Woods Trail or take your time wandering down a longer two-hour walk to Lake Galena.
+With its picturesque white pine grove, the Evergreen Trail is a perfect hike for the holiday season.

-Visit the historical and natural sites in Montgomery County by choosing from six trail options, covering over 30 miles.
-The Joseph Plumb Martin trail is both beautiful and informative, and the off-road Mount Joy or Mount Misery paths are musts for those who enjoy a steeper
+Check out the natural and historic sites of Montgomery county and choose from six trails spanning over 30 miles at Valley Forge National Historical Park.
+The Joseph Plumb Martin trail is both beautiful and educational, and the off-road Mount Joy or Mount Misery paths are musts for those who enjoy a steeper, more challenging traverse.

-This 20-mile trail connects to the Schuylkill River Trail and the Audubon Loop.
-Referred to as the “Perky”, it’s covered by the former rail bed of the Perkiomen Line of the Reading Railroad.
-Watch horseback riders trot alongside and even cross country skiers cruise by in the winter months.
+This 20-mile rails-to-trails path connects the Schuylkill River Trail and the Audubon Loop.
+Referred to as the “Perky,” it was formerly the Perkiomen Line of the Reading Railroad and now is a popular hiking and running trail about an hour northwest of Center City.
+Look out for horseback riders trotting by your side and even cross country skiers cruising by during the winter months.